UAV/Drone Info

 8. Aircraft must have N Number markings

-9. Documents required under 14 CFR 91.9 and 91.203 must be available at the ground station where the drone is being operated.
+9. Documents required under 14 CFR 91.9 and 91.203 must be available at ground station

 10. UAS cannot be operated from any moving device or vehicle (boats?)